Barry Irwin: Career

-Barry Irwin has been interested in horse racing from a very early age, since an aunt and uncle introduced him to the sport.
+Barry Irwin become interested in horse racing at an early age when an aunt and uncle introduced him to the sport.

 In 1969, Irwin became a staff writer for The Blood-Horse magazine in Kentucky.

 From 1970 through 1974 Irwin served as editor, staff writer and advertising manager for The Thoroughbred of California.

-From 1975 through 1978 Irwin was a syndicated columnist for southern California in Daily Racing Form.
+From 1975 through 1978 Irwin was a syndicated columnist for Southern California in Daily Racing Form.

 From 1976 through 1978, Irwin hosted a twice-weekly, two-hour radio program, as well as a weekly, one-hour television program.

 Irwin left DRF at the end of the 1978 Del Mar meet to establish the bloodstock agency Pacifica Thoroughbreds.
 For the next decade, Irwin bred, raced, syndicated, bought, and sold several hundred horses, including It's the One, African Sky, Moscow Ballet and Torsion.

-In 1987 Irwin founded Clover Racing Stable, which became Team Valor in 1992 when a partner in Clover Racing opted out.
-In 2007 Barry Irwin bought out long-time partner and friend Jeff Siegel and became the sole proprietor of the stable.
+In 1987, Irwin founded Clover Racing Stable, which became Team Valor in 1992 when a partner in Clover Racing opted out.
+In 2007 Irwin bought out long-time partner and friend Jeff Siegel and became the sole proprietor of the stable.
 At that time, because of the changing focus toward foreign racing and foreign thoroughbred acquisitions, Irwin changed the name of the stable to Team Valor International.
-The nickname given him by some friends has stuck and Barry Irwin is known among his clients as "B Eye," using his initials to refer to his uncanny ability that has gained him "legendary" status in ferreting out talent from some of the most unlikely venues the world has to offer.

 In 1987 the first horse Irwin syndicated, named Political Ambition, won the Grade 1 Hollywood Derby and at year's end was the top-weighted 3-year-old on grass on The Blood-Horse year-end handicap.

 In 1989, Irwin's colt Prized won the Grade 1, $2-million Breeders' Cup Turf in his first race on grass, and at year's end was the top-weighted 3-year-old on grass on The Blood-Horse year-end handicap.

 In 1989, Irwin's Martial Law scored a 50-to-1 upset victory in the historic Grade 1 Santa Anita Handicap.